gatsbyjs/gatsby/docs/blog/2017-11-08-migrate-from-jekyll-to-gatsby/index.md

 ### Deploy

-I used to deploy to [GitLab Pages](https://about.gitlab.com/features/pages/), but I noticed that from time to time it’d go down, so I’m now testing [Netlify](https://www.netlify.com/) which has almost the same CI workflow:
+I used to deploy to [GitLab Pages](https://about.gitlab.com/features/pages/), but I noticed that from time to time it'd go down, so I'm now testing [Netlify](https://www.netlify.com/) which has almost the same CI workflow:

 ![Migrating from Jekyll to Gatsby](diagram-ci.svg)